 You generally find clay along the banks of a river or stream, wherever the river is pulling dirt down off the mountains or hills and dropping it in a quiet part of the river lower down.
-So people who live in river valleys, like the Harappans or the Egyptians or the Sumerians, generally can find a lot of clay.
+So people who live in river valleys, like early Chinese people, or the Harappans or the Egyptians or the Sumerians, generally can find a lot of clay.

 What is so cool about clay (besides that it is easy and cheap to get) is that it is squishy when it is wet, so you can make it any shape you like, and then it dries hard in the sun, pretty fast, as the water evaporates out.

 But if you put your clay pot or sculpture in a fire, or in an oven (an oven for clay is called a kiln) and bake it for a while very hot, the clay is even harder and it will not get soft again even if you put it in water for a long time.
 We call this process firing.

 They mixed straw with the clay to help it stick together better.
 We call these bricks mud-brick, or adobe (ah-DOUGH-bee), or pise (pea-SAY).
 Sometimes builders fired the bricks, to make them harder and more waterproof.

 They used clay for water pipes, and blowpipes for making glass, for potty seats and high chairs and baby rattles and tobacco pipes.
 Builders generally fired their roof tiles, which had to be more waterproof than the walls.